 A validation study published in 2019 revealed that when used in a clinical setting, IsoPSA® could reduce unnecessary prostate biopsies by more than 40% while reliably determining the presence of high-grade disease.

-The false-negative rate for IsoPSA® was very low, and the test’s ability to identify high-grade tumors when used in addition to multiparametric magnetic resonance imaging (mpMRI)-guided biopsy could help healthcare providers develop stronger diagnostic regimens for prostate cancer patients.
+The false-negative rate for IsoPSA® was very low, and the test’s ability to identify high-grade tumors when used in addition to multiparametric magnetic resonance imaging (mpMRI)-guided biopsy could help healthcare providers develop stronger diagnostic regimens for those with prostate cancer.

 IsoPSA® has been fast-tracked by the FDA

 IsoPSA® received breakthrough device designation from the U.S. Food & Drug Administration in late 2019.
 This distinction is expected to help speed up the regulatory process so that the test can be made widely available.

 As for now, IsoPSA® will be implemented at the Cleveland Clinic health system’s Ohio locations.
 Dr. Klein and his team will be examining best practices and efficiencies for the test’s clinical application and trial process.
 He is excited about what IsoPSA® can offer providers and patients because when it’s used correctly, the test can provide important data that makes the conversation about prostate cancer biopsies a little easier.